-Here are some tips on how to properly set up your computer at FI.
-These tips will help you increase the speed, efficiency, or safety of your machine.
-Any suggestions to improve or expand this page go to
+Here you can read some tips on how to properly set up your FI machine.
+These tips will help to increase the speed, efficiency or safety of your machine.
+Please direct any suggestions for improvements or additions to this page to unix8IsuczXjC@fi.

 The following section applies to both personal computers and servers.
-Most recommendations also apply to virtual machines.
+Most of the recommendations also apply to virtual machines.

 Consider separating system and user data